What it’s like to finish the UTMB

 If you’d like a taste of what it’s like to prepare for the Ultra Trail du Mont Blanc (UTMB), one of the most grueling ultramarathons in the world, please feel free to have a look at my 2009 blog posts listed below.
-For a quick, humorus read, check out the cow and hallucinations stories in Part 3!
+For a quick, humorous read, check out the cow and hallucinations stories in Part 3!

-Also, it’s worth noting two other UTMB-related races happening at the same time, the CCC (98KM & 5600m elevation gain) and the Petite Trotte à Léon (250KM +18,000M).
+Also, it’s worth noting two other UTMB-related races happen at the same time, the CCC (98KM & 5600m elevation gain) and the Petite Trotte à Léon (250KM +18,000M).
 The CCC covers the toughest part of the UTMB course is a brutal race on its own.
 And the PTL … words can’t even begin to describe this challenge!

 - A Journey Starts

 - The Parade: UTMB 2009 Race Report Part 1

 - The Brochure Didn’t Lie: UTMB Race Report Part 2

 - The Mind Trip: UTMB Race Report Part 3